polterguy/rosetta/README.md

 * Pipelining of requests.
 * Max connections.
-You can choose to refuse a connection from a client, if the client already has reached the *"max-connections-per-client"* limit, to make sure a single erroneous client does not exhaust your server.
+You can choose to refuse a connection from a client, if the client already has reached the *"max-connections-per-client"* limit, to make sure a single erroneous client, does not exhaust your server.
 * If-Modified-Since, making it possible to return a 304 to client, if the file has not been modified since the specified date.
 * Intelligent 4xx and 5xx error responses.